If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 0x2A 0x2B TOONZELDA Princess Zelda as she appears in The Legend of Zelda: The Wind Waker, and other Toon Link games.
 The name "Toon Zelda" would end up being used in the Hyrule Warriors games for Zelda's Spirit Tracks incarnation.

-0x2B 0x2C TOONSHEIK A "toon" version of Sheik, obviously meant for Toon Zelda to transform into by using her down-B special.
+0x2B 0x2C TOONSHEIK A "toon" version of Sheik, presumably meant for Toon Zelda to transform into by using her down-B special.
 Her instance slot has leftover attributes that would've allowed her to wall-jump.
 It's interesting to note that Sheik herself does not appear in The Wind Waker, nor any of the Zelda games that feature Toon Link; no concept art exists for a "Toon Sheik", either.

 0x2D 0x2E DIXIE Most likely Dixie Kong from the Donkey Kong Country series.
 An interview with Sakurai published in Famitsu specifically mentions that she was once part of Diddy Kong's moveset, and could be tagged in or out using one of the special move commands.
 Difficulties in implementing such a system spontaneously forced her removal.
 Still, Dixie has leftover attributes that would've allowed her to both wall-jump and wall-cling.

-Additionally, there are blanked out images where these characters would have had their name tags.
+Additionally, there are blanked-out images where these characters would have had their name tags.
 The order for these name tags is the same as in the slot list, with one exception: Wario and Mewtwo have swapped places.

 References to Debug Characters